Mikejo5000/vsts-docs-pr/docs/work/track/using-queries.md

 ## Related notes

 That's the basics about using queries.
 For an index of query examples, see [Create managed queries](example-queries.md#examples).
 To add a custom field to track additional data, see [Customize your work tracking experience](../customize/customize-work.md).

+If you want to export a query to Excel, you can do that from [Excel or Visual Studio/Team Explorer](../office/bulk-add-modify-work-items-excel.md).
+Or, to export a query directly from the web portal Queries page, install the [VSTS Open in Excel Marketplace extension](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-open-work-items-in-excel).
+This extension will add in **Open in Excel** link to the toolbar of the query results page.

 See also:
 - [Adhoc versus managed queries](adhoc-vs-managed-queries.md)